wallarm/product-documentation/docs/3.6/updating-migrating/older-versions/what-is-new.md

 * New **safe blocking** filtration mode.

-    This mode enables a significant reduction of [false positive](../../about-wallarm-waf/protecting-against-attacks.md#false-positives) number by blocking only malicious requests originating from [greylisted IP addresses](../../user-guides/ip-lists/greylist.md).
+    This mode enables a significant reduction of [false positive](../../about-wallarm-waf/protecting-against-attacks.md#false-positives) number by blocking only malicious requests originating from [graylisted IP addresses](../../user-guides/ip-lists/graylist.md).
 * Analysis of request sources is now performed only in the `safe_blocking` and `block` modes.

     * If the Wallarm node operating in the `off` or `monitoring` mode detects the request originating from the [blacklisted](../../user-guides/ip-lists/blacklist.md) IP, it does not block this request.